The Lizzie Bennet Diaries

 The first YouTube show to win a Primetime Emmy

 The cultural footprint extended well beyond its run.
 The Guardian called it "the best Austen adaptation around" at the 200th anniversary of Pride and Prejudice.
 It's been cited in academic work on transmedia storytelling, taught in university media courses, and remains a reference point for how to do social storytelling well.
-The Pemberley Digital universe it launched went on to produce Emma Approved (itself an Emmy winner), two novelizations, and it inspired an entire wave of literary webseries adaptations.
+The Pemberley Digital universe it launched went on to produce Emma Approved (itself an Emmy winner), two novelizations, and inspired an entire wave of literary webseries adaptations.

-For me, it established the approach to transmedia I still use: individual platforms are not as important as the aggregate field of the social and online ecosystem.
-If you build the storyworld to meet audiences where they already are, they will inhabit it on their own terms.
+For me, The Lizzie Bennet Diaries was a validation of a decade's worth of social storytelling experiments, and codified an approach to transmedia I still use: individual platforms are not as important as the aggregate field of the story's ecosystem.
+If you build the storyworld to meet audiences where they already are and fold the story into the fabric of their lives, they will take you with them wherever they go.